How To Find Your Optimal Intake Of Saturated FatApril 30, 2018

 Following that, there is the idea that grains can cause gut permeability.
 One study showed that you could take gliadin, in a test tube, and mix it with cells of the gastrointestinal tract and cause damage to those cells.4

-We have also seen that gliadin can cause zonulin levels to get higher in some patients.5 Many have taken that data to assume that grains can cause leaky gut, even for those who do not have celiac disease.
+We have also seen that gliadin can cause zonulin levels to get higher in some patients.5 Many have taken that data to assume that grains can cause autoimmune gastritis, even for those who do not have celiac disease.

-In particular, these studies were performed on cells in a test tube (1).
+In particular, these studies were performed on cells in a test tube (Read: The guide to spotting bro science).
 Many other studies have looked at gut permeability and gluten intake, finding that even when you look at those who are gluten-sensitive (but do not have celiac disease), gluten does not cause intestinal permeability.

 Bottom Line: There is no relationship between permeability and overall gluten intake.